2019 Seattle City Council election

 The 2019 Seattle City Council election was held on November 5, 2019.
 Seven seats of the nine-member Seattle City Council were up for election.
-Four incumbent members of the city council did not run for reelection while the remaining three incumbents all won reelection.
+Four incumbent members of the city council did not run for reelection, while the remaining three incumbents all won reelection.

 Sally Bagshaw, Bruce Harrell, Rob Johnson, and Mike O'Brien all announced that they would not seek reelection to the city council.
 Andrew J. Lewis defeated Jim Pugel to succeed Bagshaw, Tammy Morales defeated Mark Solomon to succeed Harrell, Alex Pedersen defeated Shaun Scott to succeed Johnson, and Dan Strauss defeated Heidi Wills to succeed O'Brien.
 Incumbent councilors Lisa Herbold, Debora Juarez, and Kshama Sawant ran for and won reelection.

-The amount of money spent during the campaign doubled from the 2015 election with Amazon spending $1.5 million to support multiple candidates, including Egan Orion against Sawant and Pedersen's campaign.
+The amount of money spent during the campaign doubled from the 2015 election, with Amazon spending $1.5 million to support multiple candidates, including Egan Orion against Sawant and Pedersen's campaign.

 Background

 The districts of the Seattle City Council were reorganized into geographic districts starting in the 2015 election instead of the previously used at-large districts.
-Forty-seven candidates ran in the 2015 city council election which was the most up to that point and more than the twenty-nine candidates who ran in the 1997 election.
+Forty-seven candidates ran in the 2015 city council election, which was the most up to that point, and more than the twenty-nine candidates who ran in the 1997 election.
 Over fifty candidates ran in the 2019 election.

 Mayor Ed Murray did not seek reelection in the 2017 mayoral election which was won by Jenny Durkan.
-Murray resigned on September 13, 2017, and was replaced by Bruce Harrell as temporary mayor who was later replaced by Tim Burgess.
+Murray resigned on September 13, 2017, and was replaced by Bruce Harrell as temporary mayor, who was later replaced by Tim Burgess.

 Campaign

 District 1

 Lisa Herbold, who had served on the city council since her election in 2015, announced on January 30, 2019, that she would run for reelection.
 Phil Tavel, an activist, launched his campaign on January 31.
-Brendan Kolding, a police officer, announced his campaign in January and during the campaign he was recommended for firing after an internal investigation by the Seattle Police Department determined that he lied about his mistreatment of another officer.
+Brendan Kolding, a police officer, announced his campaign in January.
+During the campaign, he was recommended for firing after an internal investigation by the Seattle Police Department determined that he had lied about his mistreatment of another officer.

-Herbold and Tavel placed first and second in the primary and Herbold defeated Tavel in the general election.
+Herbold and Tavel placed first and second in the primary, and Herbold defeated Tavel in the general election.

 District 2

 Tammy Morales, a member of the Democratic Socialists of America who had run in the 2015 election, announced on January 7, 2019, that she would run for a seat on the city council from the 2nd district.
-Harrell, who had served on the city council since his election in 2007, announced on January 8, that he would not seek reelection.
+Harrell, who had served on the city council since his election in 2007, announced on January 8 that he would not seek reelection.
 Phyllis Porter, an educator and community organizer, announced her campaign on January 17.
 Christopher Peguero announced his campaign on January 21.
 Ari Hoffman, Matthew Perkins, and Mark Solomon also ran in the election.

-Morales and Solomon placed first and second in the primary and Morales defeated Solomon in the general election.
+Morales and Solomon placed first and second in the primary, and Morales defeated Solomon in the general election.